 First of all, make sure you understand what you’re getting into.

 - How to Become a Children’s Book Illustrator (4 Steps)

 - Final Words

 What is a Children’s Book Illustrator?

+What does a children’s book illustrator do?
 It literally means drawing for kids’ books.
 Sounds simple, right?

 Well, you can understand it that way, but it’s more than just drawing based on your own ideas.
 Because you’ll need to communicate and work together with the author to convert text into visuals.